renjie3/TUE/README.md

 #### Use demo.sh for a quick start.
 You can find the command for generating Transferable Unlearnable Examples on CIFAR-10 and CIFAR-100 based on three different backbones.

+## Pretrained Unlearnable Examples
+The generated unlearnable perturbations for CIFAR110 and CIFAR100 can be found at [Google Drive](https://drive.google.com/drive/folders/1aS2ePjGXy1g146_OYe4ximaW1vncIMy1?usp=sharing).

 ## To update
 The generated perturbation for CIFAR10 and CIFAR100 will be uploaded for convenience soon.
 The code for unsupervised test will be updated soon.